tartley/missile-commander/README.md

 ## TODO

-* missiles should also aim for the gaps between cities

 * 3 bases exist.
   * Ask the ground where they are placed

+* consistent angle representation, maybe deleting Polar, since things like Vector2.angle() exist. which should remove all the "+ PI/2" offsets.

 * Main has script 'main.gd', which contains startup orchestration, including DI required so one child node knows about others it needs.